lukahhcm/lukahhcm.github.io/_pages/about.md

 ---
 Hi!
 I'm **Yuchen Huang (黄宇晨)**, a third-year Ph.D. student in Computer Science and Engineering at the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).
 I am fortunate to be supported by the [Hong Kong PhD Fellowship Scheme (HKPFS)](https://www.ugc.edu.hk/eng/rgc/funding_opport/hkpfs/call_letter.html) and supervised by [Prof. Yiren Fung](https://mayrfung.github.io/).
 Since September 2025, I have also been a research intern at [Tongyi Lab, Alibaba](https://tongyi.aliyun.com/), collaborating with [Daoyuan Chen](https://yxdyc.github.io/).
 Prior to my Ph.D., I received my B.S. degree in Electronic Science and Technology from [Zhejiang University (ZJU)](https://www.zju.edu.cn/) in 2023.

-My research interests generally lie in the area of **AI/NLP/Agent**, focusing on building more **human-centric, trustworthy, and efficient LLMs/VLMs/Agents**.
+My research interests generally lie in the area of **AI/NLP**, focusing on building more **human-centric, trustworthy, and powerful LLMs/VLMs/Agents**.
 Feel free to reach out if you are interested in collaboration or would like to have a casual discussion.

 <h2 id="news">🔥 News</h2>

+- 2025.10 🎉 A survey paper has been accepted by SEA @ NeurIPS 2026!
 - 2025.09 💪 Joined **Tongyi Lab, Alibaba** as a research intern!
 - 2025.08 🎉 **MAC-Tuning** has been accepted by EMNLP 2025!
+See you in Suzhou!
 - 2025.07 🎉 **CultureCLIP** has been accepted by COLM 2025!
 See you in Montreal!
 - 2025.05 🎉 **MMBoundary** has been accepted by ACL 2025 (Main)!
 - 2024.10 💪 Joined **RenAI Lab**, HKUST!